Zh3ka21/multimodal_rag_system/README.md

 # 🧠 Multimodal RAG System for The Batch

 This is a multimodal Retrieval-Augmented Generation (RAG) system that enables intelligent search and answer generation over news articles from [The Batch](https://www.deeplearning.ai/the-batch/).
+The amount of article used as dataset is 19.
 The system integrates textual and visual data using FAISS for fast similarity search and OpenAI's GPT for high-quality answers.

 ---

-## Features
+## Main features

 - Search using **text + visual context** (multimodal retrieval)
 - Generate context-aware answers using **GPT-3.5-turbo**